gui27souza/Futebot/patch-notes.md

+# Version 2

+## 2.0.0
+    - The user now can change settings without changing the main code itself using the config.json
+    - It allows to choose:
+        - Bot telephone number
+        - Bot admins telephone numbers
+        - Matchday
+        - Lista templates

+# Version 1

-# 1.3.2
+## 1.3.2
-    - bug issues fixed
+    - Bug issues fixed

-# 1.3.1
+## 1.3.1
-    - updated commands
+    - Updated commands
         - resetLista - only allowed user is able to use this command

-    - added new commands
+    - Added new commands
         - rmJogador
         - rmNaoVai

-# 1.3.0
+## 1.3.0
-    - added NaoVai lista
+    - Added NaoVai lista
-    - updated/added new commands
+    - Updated/added new commands
         - help
         - showLista
         - resetLista